Unsupervised Monocular Depth Learning with Integrated Intrinsics and Spatio-Temporal Constraints: Introduction

-Our proposed single, spatio-temporal network uses an effective combination of losses to regress depth, egomotion, and camera intrinsics.
-To predict depth, we use a photoconsistency loss between stereo image pairs, a left-right consistency loss between image disparity maps \cite{Gordon2019}, and a disparity map smoothing function \cite{Heise_2013}.
+In this work, we propose a spatio-temporal network inspired by \cite{Zhan2018, Babu2018, Li2018} that uses an effective combination of losses to simultaneously regress depth and egomotion in a single network.
+Additionally, to provide freedom from manual calibration, the network is also capable of learning camera intrinsics which can be useful when a video source is unknown \cite{Chen2019, Gordon2019}.
+To predict depth, we use a photoconsistency loss between stereo image pairs, a left-right consistency loss between image disparity maps \cite{Godard2017}, and a disparity map smoothing function \cite{Heise_2013}.
 To estimate egomotion and camera intrinsics, we leverage a unique loss function that accounts for the photometric difference between temporally adjacent images.
-Using this loss, we show that we can obtain scaled visual odometry information in addition to accurate camera intrinsics.
+By combining these losses, we show that we can obtain scaled visual odometry information and accurate camera parameters.
+Furthermore, by observing the similarities between the architecture of the depth network encoder and the pose network's convolutional layers, we can effectively eliminate architecture redundancy by merging them via a common encoder (Fig.~\ref{fig2}) and can provide faster training times without significant loss in performance.